‘The Masked Singer’ Host Nick Cannon Posts Shirtless Photo On Instagram

 Nick Cannon is showing his fans that he doesn’t joke about his physical health.

-The actor, comedian and TV host posted a steamy photo on his Instagram page on Wednesday.
-In the photo, Cannon is posing wearing an opened hoodie and sweats with his boxers protruding out.
-The 38-year-old is leaning against a gate with his head down in the half body shot.
+The actor, comedian, and TV host posted a steamy photo on his Instagram page on Wednesday.
+In the photo, Cannon is posing wearing an opened hoodie and sweats with a part of his boxers exposed.
+The 38-year-old is leaning against a gate with his head down in the half-body shot.
 Cannon then teases his audience by mentioning that despite his public persona, he is shy in real life.
 The photo was shared with the Drumline star’s 3.2 million followers and received more than 25,000 comments.

 “Hope you aren’t standing in the highway all the accidents u causing lol,” one follower commented.